kdr/Video2Recipe/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with your ☁️ [CloudGlue API](https://cloudglue.dev/) key:
+3. Create a `.env.local` file in the root directory with your ☁️ [Cloudglue API](https://cloudglue.dev/) key:
    ```
    CLOUDGLUE_API_KEY=your-api-key-here
    ```